 Though it's not a contributing resource to the Presidio's National Historic Landmark District status, the Presidio Trust is committed to preserving this special site.
 Preservation specialist Christina Wallace carefully documented the condition of every grave marker and has created a conservation plan.

-The cemetery — located where McDowell Avenue meets Crissy Field Avenue beneath the new Presidio Parkway viaduct — is currently protected by fencing but will open again when roadway construction is complete.
-It's easy to visit during a walk along the nearby
+The cemetery — located where McDowell Avenue meets Crissy Field Avenue beneath the new Presidio Parkway viaduct — is easy to visit during a walk along the nearby

 Presidio Promenade, or alternately park at the Cavalry Stables near the